 I’ve been in many a writing group – some helpful, some not so much.
 One of my best experiences was with a group I started myself.
 It’s more work, but when you start your own group it can be exactly what you want and need it to be.
 In my case, I wanted a group of other YA/MG writers who were serious about publishing, and that’s exactly what I got.
-(One of the women from my group is a recent Pitch Wars mentee and is working with Rachel Lynn Soloman on the very manuscript we work-shopped for her back in its early stages.)
+(One of the women from my group, Monica Gomez-Hira, now has a published novel — the very manuscript we work-shopped for her back in its early stages!)

 Anyway, without further ado, here are my tips for how to start the writing group of your dreams.

 Start by answering the following questions for yourself:

 a) Are you looking for an online group or an in-person group?

 If you live in a more rural area, or if you have limited/sporadic free time, an online group may be your best bet.
 But if an in-person group is feasible for you, I strongly recommend it.
 Writing is such a lonely, computer-focused task to begin with; getting out of the house to chat face-to-face with other writers might be exactly what you need.

 b) Are you looking for a formal or informal group?

 Are you the type who likes rules and a structured conversation, or would you prefer something more relaxed and free-form?
 Do you want your group to feel like a class, a business meeting, a get-together with friends, a party — or some combination?